implict/ofSiteKR/_documentation/utils/ofUtils_functions.markdown

 _advanced: False_
 -->

+_inlined_description: _

 _description: _

-Interprets a string consisting only of 1s and 0s as a `char`, and returns the corresponding `char` value.
+Interprets a string consisting only of 1s and 0s as a char, and returns the corresponding char value.